PseudoDevs/IamGhost/abmd10.md

-Last updated: 2024-04-11 10:37:18
+Last updated: 2024-04-11 10:37:51
-Random Quote: The Burned Men fear nothing.
-Timett, son of Timett will ride with the lions.  -  Timett, son of Timett
+Random Quote: Financial adviser's not my dream job, but I am taking a fing bite out of the apple. - Bruce Liddell